Devil Girl from Mars: Plot

 Nyah happens across the inn, incinerates the Jamiesons' handyman David, and enters the bar.
 When she finds no one willing to come with her to Mars, she responds with intimidation, trapping the guests and staff within an invisible wall and turning Chani loose to vaporise much of the manor's grounds.
 Discovering Justin and Tommy, the Jamiesons' young nephew, hiding in the grounds, Nyah kidnaps Tommy as a possible male specimen, and sends Justin back to the inn under some manner of mind control.
 Nyah then brings Professor Hennessy aboard her spaceship to view the technological achievements of Martian civilisation, including the ship's atomic power source.
 In exchange for Tommy, Carter volunteers to go to Mars with Nyah.

-Realising that the only road to victory over Nyah requires trickery, Hennessy suggests Carter sabotage the ship's power source after take off.
+Realising that the only road to victory over Nyah requires trickery, Hennessy suggests Carter sabotage the ship's power source after takeoff.
 However, Carter attempts a double cross before boarding the ship, snatching Nyah's controller for Chani, but this attempt is thwarted by Nyah's mind control powers.
 Carter is released by Nyah, and they both return to the bar, where she announces that she will destroy the inn and kill everyone within when she leaves for London.
 However she allows for one man to go with her in order to escape death.
 The men draw lots and Carter wins the draw, still hoping to enact Hennessy's plan to destroy the spaceship.